 Paranormal photos are those that appear to show either things that were NOT seen at the time of exposure (such as orbs, rods) or things that WERE seen and considered paranormal (such as ghosts, UFOs).
 More generally, they are photos reported as paranormal!

 The following account represents the results of an informal study of paranormal photos carried out over several years.
-The study involved the close analysis of over two thousand anomalous photos, taken over several years by over six hundred different photographers using dozens of different digital camera models.
+The study involved the close analysis of over three thousand anomalous photos, taken over several years by over one thousand different photographers using dozens of different digital camera models.
 In addition, several hundred photos, published in the web, were also examined, though not as closely because the originals were unavailable.

 Though the photographs were not collected as a statistically representative sample of all paranormal photos, the relatively large sample means we can probably assume most paranormal photos follow a similar pattern.